postsharp/Metalama.Framework/Metalama.Framework.Engine/Linking/AspectLinker.md

   uses `LinkerInjectionNameProvider`, `LinkerProceedImplementationFactory`, `LinkerProceedImpl`, `LinkerLexicalScope` and `LinkerInjectionNameProvides` to create `MemberInjectionContext` object, which is consumed by transformations.
-* Every `InjectedMember`'s syntax need to be marked so that we can translate between transformations and declarations in the intermediate compilation.
-Resulting node with assigned identifier is wrapped into `LinkerInjectedMember` object and stored (in `LinkerInjectionStep.InjectedMemberCollection`).
 * Original syntax trees are rewritten (using `LinkerInjectionStep.Rewriter` class) to include syntax of InjectedMember in the correct place.
 * All of collected information results in the creation of `LinkerInjectionRegistry`, which is used during the